Right at Home

-Right at Home In Home Care and Assistance is an international franchise system providing in-home care through independent, locally owned and operated Right at Home franchisee offices.
-Based in Omaha, Nebraska, it focuses on caring for the elderly and those with Dementia, Alzheimer's Disease, Parkinson's Disease, and hospital recovery.
-Right at Home serves more than 400 locations worldwide.
+Right at Home is an American franchise company offering in-home care to seniors and adults with disabilities.
+Most Right at Home offices are independently owned and operated through local franchise offices.
+The company's headquarters is in Omaha, Nebraska, with over 700 franchise locations in the U.S. and five other countries.

-Company history
+History

 Right at Home was founded in 1995 by Allen Hager in Nebraska.
 Hager was a hospital administrator who says that he repeatedly witnessed patients returning to the hospital after being discharged.
 He believed that patients were not getting adequate care once they returned home.
 According to Hager, the company’s first client was a retired farmer who wanted someone to drive him around in a 1958 Chevy truck.
 Hager was able to locate a qualified caregiver who could also drive an old-fashioned, manual transmission vehicle and that launched the company.
-In 2000 the company began opening franchise offices in the United States.
-Hager now serves as the executive chairman, and Margaret Haynes is the current CEO.
+Margaret Haynes is the current CEO.

-International

-Right at Home International In Home Care and Assistance began international franchising in 2009 with Master Franchisees in the United Kingdom and Brazil.
-Master Franchisees are also located in China (2011), Canada (2012), Ireland (2012), Japan (2013), Australia (2014), and the Netherlands (2014).
-Right at Home International has more than 50 local offices and, despite instability in the Chinese markets, expects to see an increase in business in China by 2016.
+Right at Home began international franchising in 2009 and now has Master Franchisees in Australia, Canada, Ireland, the Netherlands, and the United Kingdom.